The Annual TCT Long-Term Survivorship Clinic

 - Monitor patients who are at risk for premature (early) osteoporosis (bone weakness) due to treatment and other risk factors, and provide treatment recommendations for early osteopenia and osteoporosis.

-- Screen BMT patients for dental problems that can develop after a transplant, and offer recommendations for long-term dental care, especially for patients who are receiving bisphosphonate therapy for osteopenia and osteoporosis.
+- Screen TCT patients for dental problems that can develop after a transplant, and make recommendations for long-term dental care, especially for patients who are receiving bisphosphonate therapy for osteopenia and osteoporosis.

 - Recommend cardiac and pulmonary tests to identify heart and lung problems that may occur as a result of chemotherapy and radiation treatments.